cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

     needs to be shared with the Cylc server (e.g. to set up storage paths) or with Cylc task hosts (e.g. to set PBS account defaults)

-Normally if a Cylc server or task is running on a remote host it will not keep environment variables that are present when you run ``cylc play``.
-You can whitelist variables to be sent to remote hosts using :cylc:conf:`global.cylc[scheduler][run hosts]ssh forward environment variables`.
+Normally if a Cylc server is running on a remote host it will not keep environment variables that are present when you run ``cylc play``.
+You can whitelist variables to be sent to remote servers using :cylc:conf:`global.cylc[scheduler][run hosts]ssh forward environment variables`.

-These variables are forwared to the Cylc server and then from there to task hosts.
-They can then be used to affect the global configuration or the task configuration (for instance ``qsub`` may use the value of ``$PROJECT`` to set a default account to charge usage to).
+These variables are forwared to the Cylc server and may be used in the `global.cylc` file templating.

  .. code-block:: cylc
     :caption: part of a ``global.cylc`` config file